micmic210/mildew-detection-app/README.md

 	- Reduce the manual inspection time from 30 minutes per tree to a matter of seconds through an automated classification system.
 - 2 - Provide Actionable Insights:
 	- Generate farm-wide metrics to identify infection trends, high-risk areas, and prioritize treatment allocation for improved operational efficiency.

+Key Goals:
+- Achieve at least 97% accuracy for leaf classification.
+- Provide real-time predictions and insights to reduce inspection time and improve farm management.

 Machine Learning Pipeline: Steps and Business Relevance